roy-natsir/orchis-project/packages/subgraph/README.md

 # Subgraph

-The Graph Protocol subgraph untuk indexing data dari smart contracts.
+The Graph Protocol subgraph for indexing data from smart contracts.

 ## Setup